cfreer/PerfectTeam/README.md

 **client/src/Pages**
 - Stores all the pages needed to create the frontend server.

-**client/src/main/java**
-- Stores all of the .java classes for the backend server.

-**client/src/test/java**
-- Stores all of the JUnit tests for the backend server.

 **gradle/wrapper**
 - Store the Gradle wrapper files so GitHub Actions can use Gradle.